fullcontact/sfquickstarts/site/sfguides/src/how_to_resolve_data_with_fullcontact_and_snowflake/how_to_resolve_data_with_fullcontact_and_snowflake.md

 ## Conclusion
 Duration: 1

-By following this guide you learned how to use the FullContact for Snowlfake application to unify disparate customer data through the Fullcontact PersonID.
+By following this guide you learned how to use the FullContact for Snowfake application to unify disparate customer data through the Fullcontact PersonID.
 This application reads, standardizes and joins your dataset to the FullContact Identity Graph all without your data leaving the confines of Snowflake or being shared with FullContact.

 If you want to learn more about FullContact for Snowflake check out the official docs and consider contacting an expert to learn more about the different products FullContact offers and how it can help you better connect to your customers.